MwendaKE/WEB/Unit Converter/readme.md

 This is a unit converter.
-It uses JavaScript to give out a real-time output.
+It uses JavaScript to produce a real-time output.